 Examples of courses you can choose within the zoology major include animal behaviour, entomology, biodiversity, conservation biology, and conservation endocrinology and reproductive biology.

 Postgraduate study is hard work but hugely rewarding and empowering.
 The Master of Science will push you to produce your best creative, strategic and theoretical ideas.
 The workload replicates the high-pressure environment of senior workplace roles.

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.
 It takes you to a new level in knowledge and expertise especially in planning and undertaking research.

 The broad base of expertise of this qualification is very attractive to potential employers, especially in those areas related to our industry connections, like regional councils and the Department of Conservation.
 Other graduates have gone on to work as zoology technicians, wildlife managers, environmental consultants, or in animal-related positions with zoos, universities, government departments, and private organisations.

-Massey’s zoology staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised zoology specialists, for example:
+Massey’s zoology staff are internationally renowned for their research and teaching and learning methods.
+You will be working with recognised zoology specialists, for example:

 Professor Potter has extensive experience in pivotal industries related to ecology and zoology issues in New Zealand and abroad.
 For example in his early working life, before completing his PhD, Professor Potter prepared an early draft of the very first species recovery plan in New Zealand (North Island kokako, 1983).
 In his next role he helped both pioneer ecological field research on North Island brown kiwi and gather the first quantitative data on mortality factors for kiwi.
 These data now underpins the management strategies for all populations of kiwi on the mainland.